Hayscastle: Worship

 The parish church is dedicated to St. Mary.
 The church is of medieval origin, but little remains from that period except the 13th-century font.
 Repairs were made to the church by D. F. Ingleton in 1927–8.
 In the small village of Ford in the parish there is a chapel of ease.

 There are places of worship for Independents and Calvinistic Methodists and two or three Sunday schools which were supported by the dissenters.
 Noddfa Newton Chapel was built in 1862 and rebuilt in 1924.
 It is described as having an "old-fashioned stone gable front with a centre arch and arched windows."
 Several tumuli were formerly discernible, but they have been nearly levelled.

 Amenities and events

 The village has a History and Environment Society, Women's Institute, Neighbourhood Watch and Young Farmers' Club.
-The Cross Inn stands in the centre of the village.
+The Cross Inn stands in the centre of the village and had been run for 160 years by the same family.
+It was announced in July 2023 that the inn, which had been on the market for two years, had attracted a community grant of £200,000 from the UK government.

 Since 1954, the Hayscastle Show, an horticultural show, has been held each August.
 In 1969, a separate committee was formed to organise pony classes which are now also a feature of the show.

 Hayscastle fishery with a small lake lies between the villages of Hayscastle Cross and Hayscastle.